Generative Adversarial Networks#

 If we start with a convolutional neural network and we flip it, i.e., reverse the order of the operations,

-• we also perform non-linear activation at each feature map to prevent network collapse
+recall we also perform non-linear activation at each feature map to prevent network collapse

 But how do we train this flipped convolutional neural network to make good images?

-• we could take training images and score the difference between our generated fake images, for example, with a pixel-wise squared error (L2 norm)
+we could take training images and score the difference between our generated fake images, for example, with a pixel-wise squared error (L2 norm)

 We want to make a diverse set of image realizations, that look and behave correctly.
-This is the simulation paradigm at the heart of geostatistics
+This is the simulation paradigm at the heart of geostatistics,

-Instead of a loss function we take a classification convolutional neural network to map from the image to a probability of a real image.
-We have 2 neural networks in our GAN,
+Instead of a typically loss function, we apply a classification convolutional neural network to map from the image to a probability of a real image, i.e., our loss function is effectively a network that learns to score the loss during training.

-• generator - flipped convolutional neural network that makes random fake images
+generator - flipped convolutional neural network that makes random fake images

-• discriminator - classification convolutional neural netwrok that calculates the probability that an image is real
+discriminator - classification convolutional neural netwrok that calculates the probability that an image is real

 Indirect, Adversarial Learning#